mayorJAY/HolidayInfo/README.md

 Minimum API level is set to 21, this means HolidayInfo can run on approximately 98% of Android devices
 * [Retrofit](https://square.github.io/retrofit/) which is a type-safe REST client for Android which makes it easier to consume RESTful web services
 * [Kotlin Coroutines](https://developer.android.com/kotlin/coroutines) used to perform asynchronous network calls to the remote server
+* [Hilt](https://dagger.dev/hilt/), a DI library for Android that reduces the boilerplate of using manual DI
 * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) used to store and manage UI-related data in a lifecycle conscious way
 * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) which is an observable data holder class used to handle data in a lifecycle-aware manner
 * [View Binding](https://developer.android.com/topic/libraries/view-binding) used to easily write code that interacts with views by referencing them directly
 * [Material Design](https://material.io/develop/android/docs/getting-started/) which is an adaptable system that guides in maintaining principles and best practices of contemporary UI
 * [SDP/SSP](https://github.com/intuit/sdp) which is a scalable size unit that scales with the screen size.
 It helps to easily design for multiple screens
 * [JUnit4](https://junit.org/junit4), a testing framework used for writing unit tests
+* [MockWebServer](https://javadoc.io/doc/com.squareup.okhttp3/mockwebserver/3.14.9/overview-summary.html), a library that makes it easy test how apps behave when making HTTP/HTTPS calls.